PiramanayagamSyncfusion/Vanguards/react/README.md

 ![Logo](./images/synclogo.png)

-This extension will add React snippet for Essential JS 2 components.
+This extension will insert the Essential JS 2 React components.

 ## React Snippets